spykard/Classification-HMMs/README.md

 ## Known Issues

 * Training on the "neg" subset of the IMDb dataset on Pomegranate completely bugs when using emission_pseudocount or higher-order represented as first-order; possibly semi-supervised learning gets enabled; sequence are slightly longer than "pos" ones.
 Temporary fix is to shorten the "neg" sequences by 1.

+Windows: Requires "__name__ == "__main__":" to run on Windows (https://stackoverflow.com/questions/24374288/where-to-put-freeze-support-in-a-python-script)
+and also SenticNet package can't be installed

 <br><br/>